 It is a rigid structure where changes, innovations, and flexibility can be difficult to implement.
 An employee in any department may lack knowledge of information about all other departments.
 Managers tend to make decisions without consulting the department first, which can lead to problems.
 A department can become too autocratic and put its goals above those of the organization as a whole.
 With so many specialists involved in a process, it is difficult to pin the blame for a specific product or service malfunction on any individual.

 Who Is Best Suited for a Functional Organizational Structure?

 Larger companies are better suited to use the functional organizational structure, especially ones that produce just a few types of goods or services.
-Smaller companies may not need to structure, or may find it too constraining.
+Smaller companies may not need the structure or may find it too constraining.
 For projects in which the depth of knowledge is more important than the breadth of information, a functional organizational structure is appropriate.
-For instance, a fundamental Research and Development program is well-suited to a functional organization structure since the project can capitalize on the expertise of the department.
+For instance, a fundamental research and development program is well-suited to a functional organizational structure since the project can capitalize on the expertise of the department.

 If you need help with learning more about a functional organizational structure, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.